 In Australia our Big Days tend to be the public ones that can be directly related to the Australian culturally fun days celebrated widely around the country from Perth to Brisbane and from Hobart to Darwin.

-So in terms of a calendar look we can list the Big Days as these.
+So in terms of a calendar we can list the Big Days as follows.

 April 25th – Anzac Day

-June – the 1st Monday – Foundation Day in WA.
-Also called Western Australia Day!
+June – the 1st Monday – Foundation Day in Western Australia.
+Also called WA Day!

 June – the 2nd Monday – Queens Birthday (Vic, NSW and SA) and it’s the opening of the Australian Snow Season